Your 5-step Foolproof Guide For Taking Restaurant Inventory

 It’s important to use the prices on your most recent invoices because prices can change dramatically from week to week depending on the vendor, seasonality, and other factors.

-Knowing the most recent price tag of what’s on your shelves contributes to the accuracy of your Cost of Goods Sold (COGS).
+Knowing the most recent price tag of what’s on your shelves contributes to your Cost of Goods Sold (COGS) accuracy.

 For example, let’s say the price of tomatoes goes up, and you go through quite a few tomatoes in a week.